What Is the 100 Points of Identification Check?

 The 100 Points of ID Check is a point system given to documents used to verify your identification.

-There is no standardized 100 Points of ID used across all Australia.
-The points given to specific documents won’t always be the same.
-For example, the 100 Points of ID Check for opening your bank account won’t be the same as for a rental application.
+There is no standardized 100 Points of ID used across all of Australia.
+The points given to specific documents won't always be the same.
+For example, the 100 Points of ID Check for opening your bank account won't be the same as for a rental application.